 Plan Your Year-End Holiday Without Breaking Your Bank

-While you’re excited about your year-end trip, you’re probably also worried about the the peak holiday season price surge.
+While it is exciting to think about a year-end trip, you’re probably also worried about the the peak holiday season price surge.
 Can you afford a hotel?
 Will flight tickets be more expensive than an Ed Sheeran concert?
 What if you end up broke when you get back?

 Don’t let all that deter you from taking some time off.
 Here are a few travel tips that can help you plan that year-end holiday without breaking your bank account: